Anti-Human Trafficking and Slavery Statement

 The Company has a variety of tools it uses to assess risk and the effectiveness of our policies and mitigation efforts, including those related to anti-human trafficking and modern slavery.
 They include compiling and assessing data on the nature and number of OpenLine complaints and the results of investigations into those complaints; our annual engagement surveys and compliance interviews; internal and external audits (of the Company and our supply chain); senior management and board oversight; our enterprise risk management council; our supplier assessment management system; and our supply chain leadership council, among others.

-In 2022, the Company did not substantiate any incidents of modern slavery or human trafficking in our business or global supply chain.
+In 2023, the Company did not substantiate any incidents of modern slavery or human trafficking in our business or global supply chain.

-We will continue to review and enhance, as necessary, our efforts to prevent human trafficking and other misconduct within our business and global supply chain, as we seek to progress our commitment to ethics and integrity, to performance and to our stakeholders, including our employees, our customers, our shareholders and the communities in which we operate.
+For 2024, we will continue to review and enhance, as necessary, our efforts to prevent human trafficking and other misconduct within our business and global supply chain, as we seek to progress our commitment to ethics and integrity, to performance and to our stakeholders, including our employees, our customers, our shareholders and the communities in which we operate.

 Consultation and Approval

 Addressing and combatting the risk of human trafficking and other forms of modern slavery is a shared responsibility among the various elements of our global business.
-This statement has been prepared with the benefit of enterprise-wide collaboration and consultation, and input from various parts of the Company, including our reporting entities under the Australian Modern Slavery Act and the UK Modern Slavery Act, procurement, employee management, HR, ethics and corporate responsibility, supply chain management, and the law department.
+This Statement has been prepared with the benefit of enterprise-wide collaboration and consultation, and input from various parts of the Company, including our reporting entities under the Australian Modern Slavery Act and the UK Modern Slavery Act, procurement, employee management, HR, ethics and corporate responsibility, supply chain management, and the law department.

 To review our prior years’ Anti-Human Trafficking and Slavery Statement, please follow the links below.

-This statement was approved by the Board of Directors of NGC UK Limited and the Board of Directors of NGAPL on June 26, 2023, including on behalf of their respective wholly owned subsidiaries.
+This statement was approved by the Board of Directors of NGC UK Limited and the Board of Directors of NGAPL on June 27, 2024 including on behalf of their respective wholly owned subsidiaries.

 Signed on behalf of the Board of Directors of NGAPL